plotly/academy/_react/part-1.md

 # What we'll build (app preview)

+TK

 # Prerequisites

 ## Node

-TK

-## `npm`

-TK
+Node.js is a JavaScript runtime for your terminal.
+Don't worry too much about it, but it's used by some tools we'll be using to build our application.
+Head over to https://nodejs.org, follow the instructions there to install the latest version (v6 at the time of this writing) and you're good to go!

 # Why React.js?

-The big benefits of React are performance and reusability.
+The big benefits of React are performance and reusability:

 ## Performance